jacobyan0/jacobyan0.github.io/openpositions.md

 We are recruiting 1 fully-funded PhD student to join the Department of Civil and Coastal Engineering at the University of Florida (ranked a Top 5 public university by US News) for the Spring 2023 semester.
 Qualified candidates should have solid data analysis and programming (Python or R) skills and a strong interest in applying these skills to understand and solve transportation and urban issues.
 Students with solid training in statistics/econometrics, machine learning, and GIS are especially encouraged to apply.
 We welcome students from various educational backgrounds, including but not limited to, civil/transportation engineering, urban planning, geography, computer science, and statistics.
 &nbsp;

-The successful candidates are expected to study one of the following topics:
+The successful candidates are expected to study one of the following topics (or related topics that fit their own interests):

 •	Promoting equitable AI applications in transportation<br/>
 •	Multimodal transportation (e.g., public transit, shared mobility, and shared micromobility)<br/>
+• Eletric vehicle charging infrastructure
 •	Spatial accessibility to essential destinations such as jobs, food, and healthcare &nbsp;